26:198:621:01 Index: 55473

 http://kogan.rutgers.edu/ec-phd

-by the Department of Accounting, Business Ethics, and Information Systems
+by the Department of Accounting and Information Systems

 Rutgers Business School - Newark and New Brunswick